BattleTech Tactical Handbook: Reception

+In Issue 17 of the Australian game magazine Australian Realms, Graham Holman noted "the handbook provides many new variations for the experienced player ... the Campaign rules add variety and spice for the battle hardened BattleTech tactician."
+Holman concluded, "The Tactical Handbook is an excellent addition to the BattleTech system, giving greater depth and playability without introducing convoluted and complicated rule changes.
+If you need a BattleTech challenge, go out and buy this one; but don’t forget to get your referee a copy too!"

 In the November 1994 edition of Dragon (Issue #211), Rick Swan warned players that these rules added complexities to an already complex game, concluding, "All this is strictly for wargamers — make that serious wargamers.
 Role-players can put their wallets away."